- -€74.07

 The Navigator range from Steiner is dedicated to boaters for whom every detail counts.
 An image that's always sharp and bright, with a high-performance optical system to withstand marine conditions.
-A high-performance range for demanding use.
+A high-performance range offering excellent value for money for demanding users.

 Read more FeaturesData sheet